Table of Contents

 Yes, if you do not pay rent for your account or contract then you lose it all.
 User education is required.

-Alternative: spend value (Ether balance) when rent is depleted
+Actually, we should spend value (Ether balance) when rent is depleted.

 All state about an account is destructed during eviction.
 The data cannot be recovered.
 That’s the point.